Skip to main content

 Why should I run the test more than once?

-Speed fluctuates with server load, Wi-Fi interference, and network congestion.
-Running 2–3 tests at different times gives a much more accurate picture than a single reading.
+Speed fluctuates.
+Running 2–3 tests gives a more accurate picture than a single reading.

 Does a VPN slow down my internet?

 Yes, usually by 10–30%.
-The VPN encrypts your traffic and routes it through a remote server, which adds latency.
 The closer the VPN server, the smaller the impact.
-Check whether you are routed through one with our VPN checker.

 Why is my upload speed lower than download?

-Most home connections (cable, DSL, 4G/5G) are asymmetric — the network is designed for downloading.
-Fiber connections often offer symmetric speeds where upload matches download.
+Most home connections (cable, DSL, 4G/5G) are asymmetric.
+Fiber often offers symmetric speeds.

 Does Wi-Fi limit my measured speed?